 The CLC is a secular homeschooling cooperative so we do not support any religion or faith in particular.
-We are an inclusive space and welcome people of all faiths (or lack their of) to learn with us.
-We are particularly focused on teaching empathy and understanding so there are resources available for students to learn about many of the world's belief systems whether they be religious or not.
+We are an inclusive space and welcome people of all faiths (or lack thereof) to learn with us.
+We focus on teaching empathy and understanding and have resources available for students to learn about many of the world's belief systems.

 What classes does the Columbus Learning Cooperative offer?